novayo/LeetCode/0540_Single_Element_in_a_Sorted_Array/README.md

 * Memory Usage: 16 MB, less than 7.69% of Python3 online submissions for Single Element in a Sorted Array.

 > binary search

+---

+try_2.py: O(logn) O(1)

+* Runtime: 224 ms, faster than 38.01% of Python3 online submissions for Single Element in a Sorted Array.
+* Memory Usage: 23.8 MB, less than 97.95% of Python3 online submissions for Single Element in a Sorted Array.

+> binary search left